-- a) Written applications must be submitted for each financial year before 31 May of each year; - b) The portion of the property that is used exclusively for bona fide agricultural purposes; - c) The agricultural portion must exceed two (2) hectares in extent; - d) The owner must be taxed by SARS as a farmer and the last tax assessment must be provided as proof; - e) Where the owner is not taxed as farmer, proof is required that income from farming activities exceeds 40% of the household income; and - f) Agricultural land used for other activities than bona fide agricultural purposes do not qualify for any rebates or valuations reductions.
+- e) The rebate will be determined annually during the budget review process. - a) Written applications must be submitted for each financial year before 31 May of each year; - b) The portion of the property that is used exclusively for bona fide agricultural purposes; - c) The agricultural portion must exceed two (2) hectares in extent; - d) The owner must be taxed by SARS as a farmer and the last tax assessment must be provided as proof; - e) Where the owner is not taxed as farmer, proof is required that income from farming activities exceeds 40% of the household income; and - f) Agricultural land used for other activities than bona fide agricultural purposes do not qualify for any rebates or valuations reductions.